Mailfence DMARC enforcement strategy

 Mailfence has defined its own DMARC policy as ‘quarantine’.
 This means that, if the DMARC check fails, mail servers at the recipient side should put email to the recipient’s spam folder.
 This reduces phishing, spoofing or other forms of impersonation attacks.
 Similarly, it also contributes in maintaining our domain name reputation.

 We could have set up the policy as ‘reject’.
 However, this could negatively impact the delivery of legitimate emails.
-For example, a message might fail DMARC if it is sent to a mailing list relaying the message to all participants.
+For example, a message might fail DMARC if it is sent to a mailing list (using old or not adapted software) relaying the message to all participants.
 This might change in the future, with the uptake of DMARC and DKIM support, along with ARC.

 Custom domain owners are also encouraged to define the DMARC policy for their domain.